#14 D.M. Turner - Salvia divinorum leaf, smoked outdoors

 Salvinorin the following day while I was tripping on mescaline.
 However,

-the following day's journey entailed much extreme physical discomfort,
+the following day's journey entailed much extreme physical discomfort, as

 the temperature reached 120 and was over 100 throughout the day.

-Something I've now noticed on a few mescaline trips is that I seem
+Something I've now noticed on a few mescaline trips is that I seem to

 become a sensitive receptor for solar energy.
-It's as though I absorb
+It's as though I absorb and

-visited me while I was tripping on mescaline, taking me on a brief
+visited me while I was tripping on mescaline, taking me on a brief journey

 and offering a cool, peaceful retreat from the brutal temperature.